 - Health care benefits: When you lose TRICARE benefits because of divorce, you can buy up to 36 months of temporary health care coverage through the Department of Defense Continued Health Care Benefit program.

-- Eligible biological and adopted children of the service member may receive TRICARE benefits up to age 21 (or age 23 if enrolled in college).
+- Eligible children of the service member may receive TRICARE benefits up to age 21 (or age 23 if enrolled in college).

 - Spousal and child support: Each military service has policies requiring service members to support family members upon separation in the absence of an agreement or court order.